What Is the Cheapest Unified API Platform? (2026 Pricing Breakdown)

 Pick the Model That Rewards Your Growth

 The unified API market in 2026 has matured enough that you have real options.
-The vendor landscape includes per-connection incumbents, usage-based challengers, and per-integration platforms like Truto that decouple your integration costs from your customer count entirely.
+The vendor landscape includes per-connection incumbents, usage-based challengers, per-instance embedded iPaaS platforms like Prismatic, and per-integration platforms like Truto that decouple your integration costs from your customer count entirely.

 The cheapest unified API platform is not the one with the lowest entry price.
 It's the one where your bill stays predictable as you grow from 50 customers to 5,000.
 Per-connection pricing turns every new customer into a line-item cost increase.
 Usage-based pricing turns every sync, every webhook, and every paginated list call into a metered expense.
+Per-instance pricing ties your bill to a product of your integration catalog size and your customer count.
 Per-integration pricing is the only model where adding your 500th customer costs the same as your 50th.

 If you're an engineering leader or PM evaluating vendors right now, do the 24-month projection.
 Plug your realistic customer growth numbers into each vendor's pricing calculator.
 The answer will be obvious.